Auslander Regularity of p-adic Distribution Algebras: Regularity

-By [ST5], proof of Thm.
-5.1 these norms are submultiplicative and the completions $\Dgor$ resp. their quotients $\Dgr$ constitute a two-sided $K$-Fr\'echet-Stein structure on $\Dgo$ resp. $\Dg$.
-Now a direct calculation gives that such a quotient norm $\nr$ on $\Dg$ restricts to $quot(||.||_r)$ on the subring $\Dh$.
-Hence, the ring extension $\Dhr\subseteq\Dgr$ satisfies the assumptions of Prop.~\ref{AR} and the preceding proposition completes the proof. \end{pr}
+As explained in section 3 the corresponding completions $\Dgor$ resp. their quotients $\Dgr$ constitute a two-sided $K$-Fr\'echet-Stein structure on $\Dgo$ resp. $\Dg$.
+Now a direct calculation gives that such a quotient norm $\nr$ on $\Dg$ restricts to $q(||.||_r)$ on the subring $\Dh$.
+Hence, the ring extension $\Dhr\subseteq\Dgr$ satisfies the assumptions of Cor.~\ref{AR2}.
+But the preceding proposition yields that $\Dhr$ is Auslander regular of global dimension $\leq d$. \end{proof}